Influenza Surveillance Protocol and Frequently Asked Questions

 Schools are encouraged to report this information to MDH as soon as possible during business hours.

-Data on outbreaks of ILI in schools will be posted at Minnesota Weekly Influenza Activity.
+Data on respiratory illness outbreaks in schools will be posted at Weekly Influenza and Respiratory Activity: Statistics.

 Frequently Asked Questions (FAQs)